hidefromkgb/gif_load/README.md

 10. next frame delay, in GIF time units (1 unit = 10 ms); can be 0
 11. 0-based index of the resulting frame

-`GIF_Load()`, in its turn, needs 5:
+`GIF_Load()`, in its turn, needs 6:

 1. a pointer to GIF data in RAM
 2. GIF data size; may be larger than the actual data if the GIF has a proper ending mark
 3. number of frames to skip before executing the callback; useful to resume loading the partial file
-4. a pointer to the callback function
+4. a pointer to the frame writer callback
+5. a pointer to the metadata callback; may be left empty
-5. callback-specific data
+6. callback-specific data

 The library supports partial GIFs, but only at a frame-by-frame granularity.
 For example, if the file ends in the middle of the fifth frame, no attempt